ParthSorathiya1210/Chess_Simulation/README.md

 # Terminal Chess Simulator

 ## Description
 A two‑player terminal-based chess simulator written in C++ using object‑oriented design.
-This is not a chess engine—moves are validated and enforced by your implementation of the rules, but there is no AI opponent.
+This is not a chess engine- just moves are validated and enforced by the rules, but there is no AI opponent.

 ## Overview
 The core design centers on an abstract base class `Pieces`, which declares: